-Protests erupt outside Jama Masjid against BJP spokespersons’s remarks about Prophet Muhammad
+Protests erupt outside Jama Masjid against BJP spokespersons’ remarks about Prophet Muhammad

 The mosque committee did not call for the agitation, the Shahi Imam said.